Turgut Cansever: Early life

 Turgut Cansever was born in Antalya in 1921 to Hasan and Saime Ferit, the eldest of five children.
 His father, Hasan, was an intellectual and prominent physician who served on the Sina Front during the war, while his mother, Saime, was a teacher from Plovdiv.
 His parents fostered his early interest in art, religion, and education, values that deeply influenced his work and writings throughout his life.
 In 1952, he married Nilufer Cansever, and the couple had three children—Hasan, Emine, and Feyza—all of whom pursued careers in architecture.

 Cansever attended primary school in Ankara and Bursa before moving with his family to Istanbul, where he completed his education at Galatasaray High School.
 There, he formed connections with future intellectuals and artists, including Turan Güneş, Turhan Feyzioğlu, İlhan Usmanbaş, Avni Arbaş, and Cihat Burak.

 Initially aspiring to become an artist, Cansever enrolled at the Istanbul State Academy of Fine Arts, where he chose to study architecture and worked as an assistant to Sedad Hakkı Eldem, one of Turkey's leading architects.
-After earning his degree in 1946, he began his doctoral research under Islamic Art History scholar Ernst Diez.
+After earning his degree in 1946, he began his doctoral research under Islamic Art Historian Ernst Diez.

 In 1949, Cansever completed his groundbreaking doctoral thesis, Stylistic Analysis of Ottoman and Seljuk Column Heads, which covered 14 Anatolian cities and 111 structures.
 It was the first doctoral thesis in art history in Turkey and was later published under the title Chasing Eternal Space: Column Heads in Ottoman and Seljuk Art.